-Over the road trucking or OTR Jobs can be a blast if you don't mind being away from home 3 or 4 weeks at a time.
-Some trucking companies will keep new drivers out as much as 5 or 6 weeks.
+Over the road trucking or OTR Jobs can be a blast if you don't mind being away from home 2 to 3 weeks at a time.
+Some trucking companies will keep new drivers out as much as 4 to 6.
 I can't imagine why, but they do it.
 It's a harsh reality of the trucking lifestyle.

 As an over the road trucker you typical will go